 Choose foods that are easy to eat standing up, since the guests likely will be milling about rather than sitting down for a formal meal.

-One popular idea for Sweet 16 parties is to have a grand dessert buffet, complete with themed tablescapes and a variety of sweet treats.
+One popular idea for sweet 16 parties is to have a grand dessert buffet, complete with themed tablescapes and a variety of sweet treats.
 The cake can serve as the centerpiece for the dessert table.
-One idea for Sweet 16 cakes is to make them multi-tiered but in bright colors, rather than white, to distinguish them from wedding cakes..
-A smaller cake can be just... as … well … sweet!
+You can make the cakes multi-tiered, but in bright colors rather than white to distinguish them from wedding cakes.
+A smaller cake can be just as … well … sweet!

 08 of 09

 Set the Itinerary